How to Set a Marketing Budget

 A marketing budget should cover everything from how much money is being spent, to how it’s being used and how effective each campaign is.
 Below are seven key steps to consider while creating a marketing budget to ensure it’s as effective as possible:

-1) Look at the bigger picture
+1) Look at the Bigger Picture

 Before you start planning your marketing budget, it’s important to assess where your business currently is, how much money the company has overall and how this money is allocated.